-- Northeastern University London (the University) is fully committed to helping and supporting students understand the nature of, and expectations associated with, academic writing, and providing advice, guidance, and self-help material so that students can fully understand what is not acceptable behaviour.
+- 1. Northeastern University London (the University) is fully committed to helping and supporting students understand the nature of, and expectations associated with, academic writing, and providing advice, guidance, and self-help material so that students can fully understand what is not acceptable behaviour.
 Students are expected, with the support provided by the University, to make themselves fully conversant with what constitutes good academic conduct and consequently academic misconduct. - 2.
 The University wishes its approach to be developmental rather than punitive, but in order to protect the standard and integrity of its awards, the University will identify any incident that meets the definition of academic misconduct and will bring this to the attention of the student, and where appropriate the University will impose an academic penalty.
 It is expected that students will learn from this experience and previous offences will be taken into account when determining penalties for subsequent offences.
 Proven academic misconduct will remain on the student's record for the entire registration period and will include any period of suspension, repeat year or transfer of programme. - 3.
 There are no time limits associated with the investigation of suspected academic misconduct, and where a case of suspected academic misconduct is identified, including after credit has been given, an award has been made or the student has left the University, the case will be fully investigated. - 4.
-This Policy relates to academic misconduct for assessments for programmes delivered at the University.
+This Policy applies to all registered students on the following programmes: - 4.1.
+Mobility courses - 4.2.
+Undergraduate double degrees programmes - 4.3.
+Postgraduate taught programmes (from 2023-24) - 4.4.
+Degree apprenticeship programmes (from 2023-24). - 5.
+For students registered on other programmes being delivered by the University, please refer to the policy on Canvas.
+For Postgraduate research students, please refer to your programme handbook and the University of Kent policy.